diego1389/dev_docs/Oracle/Oracle PL-SQL.md

 - To local debug -> Tools -> Preferences -> Debugger -> Show debug options.
 - For anonymous blogs configure Start debugging option: **Step into**.

+# PL/SQL Bootcamp

+- Case insensitivity.
+- Enables object oriented programming.
+- Schema as user of database (collection of objects for each user in Oracle Database).
+- A user can only have one schema.
+-